philsippl/circom-witness-rs/README.md

 # 🏎️ circom-witness-rs

 **Update Sept.
 2025:** After a long radio silence, I've added more supported ops, some bug fixes, and *most importantly support for unconstrained control flow* (e.g. allowing the ternary operator `bool ? a : b`), which has been wished for many times and been quite a limitation to this project.
-See the section about blackbox functions in usage for more details.
+See the section about blackbox functions in the usage section for more details.

 ## Description